 Patterson Harkavy has a proud record of fighting for North Carolinians’ Constitutional Rights and Civil Liberties.

 We have obtained six- and seven-figure jury verdicts and settlements in cases involving abuse of authority, police shootings, excessive force, and racially-motivated policing.
-In recent years, we have obtained numerous multi-million dollar settlements on behalf of those wrongfully convicted of crimes they did not commit, including Dwayne Dail, ($7.52 million); Greg Taylor ($4.6 million); Willie Grimes ($5.4 million); and Joseph Sledge ($4 million).
+In recent years, we have obtained numerous multi-million dollar settlements on behalf of those wrongfully convicted of crimes they did not commit, including Dwayne Dail, ($7.52 million); Greg Taylor ($4.6 million); Willie Grimes ($5.4 million); and Joseph Sledge ($6.9 million).
+In 2020, we resolved a Myrtle Beach police shooting dispute for settlements totaling $11.25 million—the largest police shooting settlement ever obtained in the Carolinas.

 We also engage in impact litigation to ensure the government respects all peoples’ rights.
 For example, in Atkins v.
 Scott, we were lead counsel in a case resulting in a consent decree desegregating the entire UNC system.
 In Small v.
 Martin, we secured a ruling from the Eastern District of North Carolina improving the conditions in state prisons.
 In Willie M. v.
 Hunt, we secured a ruling from the Fourth Circuit Court of Appeals that established a statewide right to treatment services for troubled youths.

 Our attorneys have also helped ensure that elections are fair and equitable.
 We successfully changed the method of electing county commissioners, city councils, and boards of education in many North Carolina communities, most recently through a 2017 consent decree ensuring that African American residents of Jones County have representation on their county commission.
 In Edwards v.
 Berger, we obtained an injunction preventing the North Carolina General Assembly from retroactively changing the rules to the 2018 general election.